-It’s easy to believe Earth turns slowly on its axis: it’s always there; we’re a part of it, deep in the middle of its rotation.
+It’s easy to believe Earth turns slowly on its axis: it’s always there, and we’re a part of it, deep in the middle of its rotation.

-In many ways, consumerism is the same way: it’s all around us, everywhere we turn, seemingly unstoppable—Hell’s self-consuming flame.
+Consumerism is similar: it’s all around us, everywhere we turn, seemingly unstoppable—Hell’s self-consuming flame.

 But Earth doesn’t turn slowly: it’s spinning at over a thousand miles an hour.
 This became easy for us to understand once we stepped back and paid attention, once we became aware of our surroundings.

-Similarly, we needn’t look around at all this mass-consumption and over-indulgence and believe it’s normal—it’s not.
+Similarly, we needn’t look at all this mass-consumption and over-indulgence and believe it’s normal—it’s not.